aynaji/Telephone-Billing-System/README.md

 •	Employee can add customer through the add customer page and customize plans
 •	Look through employee based on puts
 •	Edit / delete customer

+Note:

+The database will not work and so it will give run-time error. the database is based on my local machine.